25+ LinkedIn Connection Message Templates That Get Accepted

 A weak profile kills even the best connection message.

-Fill out your summary section.
-This is where people learn about your background and expertise.
+Complete summary: This is where people learn about your background and expertise.
+Include your value proposition in the first 2 sentences.

-Add recent work experience with detailed descriptions.
-Empty profiles look suspicious.
+Detailed experience: Add recent roles with descriptions.
+Empty profiles look suspicious and reduce trust.

-Request recommendations from colleagues.
-Social proof increases connection acceptance rates.
+Recommendations: Request 3-5 recommendations from colleagues.
+Social proof significantly increases connection acceptance rates.

 Scale LinkedIn connection outreach with automation